AleksandarIvezic/Cake-Factory/README.md

 ![screenshot](./app_screenshot.png)

-The Capstone instructions requires that our websit has at least two pages:
+The Capstone instructions requires that our website has at least two pages:
   1. Main page with the link to the Search results page
   2. Search results page